71Akash/faceDetection/README.md

 **Face Detection Attendance With Realtime Database**

-Cognizes face with face distance calculation
+Cognizes face with face distance calculation and updates the changes and marks attendance in th firebase

-Dependencies
+**Dependencies**

-cmake
+->cmake

-dlib
+->dlib

-face-recognition
+->face-recognition

-cvzone
+->cvzone

-numpy
+->numpy

-firebase-admin
+->firebase-admin